Emsculpt Vs Coolsculpting

 Emsculpt and CoolSculpting are two methods that have gained popularity in recent years, and both work best in conjunction with a lifestyle that supports the results.

-While neither treatment is suitable for everyone, if you decide to pursue one of these treatments, be sure to research who will be providing the treatment and consult with your doctor to determine if you are a good candidate for the procedure.
+While neither treatment is suitable for everyone, if you decide to pursue one, be sure to research who will be providing the treatment and consult with your doctor to determine whether you are a good candidate for the procedure.

 Neither procedure is intended to provide a total body makeover, but rather to target specific areas that require extra help to eliminate stubborn body fat or engage certain muscles to achieve that last bit of definition.